let's cook black rice

 all you got to find out, is the exact volume of extra water needed for evaporation

-Here what we feel gives that ideal 'chewiness', not too hard, not moist either, first when using a pot, then a rice cooker.
+You may have a rice-to-water ratio that has been working out well for you, but here what we feel gives that ideal 'chewiness', not too hard, not moist either.
+First with a pot, then a rice cooker.

 Let's break both parts up here.